We Were Promised Jetpacks: The More I Sleep The Less I Dream

 After the band revealed that they changed labels to Big Scary Monsters, they announced their fourth album, and it was released on 14 September 2018.
 As the members matured, the band collectively feared losing the playfulness that made them indie rock critic's favourites.
 Instead of fighting that dread, the band channelled it into the most refined, mature record to date.
 The band members have been playing together since their teenage years, and were all turning 30 which influenced the process and sound of the music.
 The album was recorded in early 2018 with producer Jonathan Low (The National, Sufjan Stevens, Kurt Vile, the War on Drugs) at Miner Street in Philadelphia and Long Pond in New York's Hudson Valley.
 Prior to that it took them a while to write the right songs, as they essentially wrote an album and decided they didn't like any of it; threw the material away to make the album that was released.
 The band's official press release on the album describes the album as: "The More I Sleep The Less I Dream marks a new chapter in We Were Promised Jetpacks' career.
 It's about going back to the heart of who they are, a high school band that never stopped.
 It's about four people who have grown up together, making a conscious choice to keep writing music and seeing where that takes them".

 In July 2019, guitarist Michael Palmer announced he was leaving the band, concluding a US tour with the band.
 Further gigs that year were performed with guest musicians Andy Monaghan (Frightened Rabbit) or Ross Clark (Fiskur).

 Enjoy the View

 The band's fifth album was released on 10 September 2021, again on Big Scary Monsters.
 The album was preceded by the singles "If It Happens", "Fat Chance" and "Not Me Anymore".

 The band toured the album in Europe and North America throughout 2022, with former Frightened Rabbit member Andy Monaghan as touring guitarist.
 In late 2022 they released a two-part EP, A Complete One-Eighty, featuring three reworkings of songs from Enjoy the View and three remixes of tracks from that album, made by Monaghan, Zoe Graham and Manchester Orchestra.

+The band's last live performances so far took place in summer 2023.
+Later that year, the band cancelled a support slot with The Front Bottoms a few weeks before the American band's UK tour, citing "personal reasons".